cloudify-cosmo/cloudify-stage/README.md

 Run `make down` to stop the docker containers.

-The commands are farther self-described inside of the `Makefile`.
+The commands are described further inside of the `Makefile`.

 ---